 Mr. Bhakta Purakayastha and Mr. Gopal Pramanik are the founders of SSDC.
-Having faced the hard facts of life by the deprivations due to natural disasters and systemic structural factors both teamed together along with some local youth to carry out their social responsibilities.
+Having faced deprivation and hardships in their lives, they teamed up with some local youth to carry out social responsibilities.
 Sunderban Social Development Centre [SSDC] initiated its interventions in a small way in 1986 with the objective of upholding the dignity of the most vulnerable sections of the community through empowerment.
-Over the years, SSDC have performed rallies by women and children, street corner meetings, street theatres by children from the Kishore Kishori Bahinis and advocacy meetings with the PRI members and Health departments in order to bring up new and activate the existing govt. health services.
-In the year 2009-10, SSDC influenced the Govt. machinery and the Department of Health to start Ayushmati Scheme in the whole of West Bengal, and extended the services and facilities under Ayushmati scheme to private hospitals and nursing homes in the district of South 24 Parganas.
+Over the years, SSDC has performed rallies by women and children, street corner meetings, street theatres by children from the Kishore Kishori Bahinis and advocacy meetings with the PRI members and health departments in order to bring new public health services and activate the existing ones.
+In the year 2009-10, SSDC influenced the government machinery and the Department of Health to start the Ayushmati program in the whole of West Bengal, and extended the services to private hospitals and nursing homes in the district of South 24 Parganas.

-The district of South 24 Parganas is located in the southernmost tip of West Bengal and touches the Bay of Bengal.
+The district of South 24 Parganas is located in the southern most tip of West Bengal and touches the Bay of Bengal.
 The sex ratio is 938 per thousand males.
-The population composition, which is the third highest among all the districts in West Bengal, reflects that 34% of the population is SCs and only a minor proportion is from the scheduled tribes.
-In the operational villages Muslim communities comprise of 45% of the reference group.
-There is lack of medicines, vaccines and staff in the available health care centers.
-There is absence of referral facilities and well equipped labour rooms in primary health centres.
-High infant and maternal mortality rates apart from the high incidence of common diseases.
-Poor availability of infrastructure as well as poor quality of services and facilities, schools are inadequate in number and sub standard in terms of quality education, teaching and available infrastructure.
-All this lead to rising numbers of school dropouts.
-Agriculture is the main occupation, however, the productivity is low owing to soil salinity and extensive rain.
-Majority women commute regularly to Kolkata to work as domestic help.
+The population composition, which is the third highest among all the districts in West Bengal, reflects that 34% of the population is scheduled castes and only a minor proportion is from the scheduled tribes.
+In the operational villages muslim communities comprise of 45% of the reference group.
+There is lack of medicines, vaccines and staff in the available health care centers as well as absence of referral facilities and well equipped labor rooms in primary health centres.
+The region also faces a lack of infrastructure and poor quality of services and facilities.
+Schools are inadequate in number and substandard in terms of quality education, teaching and available infrastructure.
+All this leads to rising number of school dropouts.
+Agriculture is the main occupation however, the productivity is low owing to soil salinity and extensive rain.
+Majority of the women commute regularly to Kolkata to work as domestic help.
 This has adverse implications on the status of child rights in the area, especially protection rights of children.
 Domestic violence is a major problem in the area.
-Early marriages have been the major reason for Infant and Maternal Mortality in the operational area.
-Child Protection - child marriage, child labor and child trafficking are a recurrent problem.
+Early marriages have been one of the main causes for infant and maternal mortality in the operational area.
+There is high infant and maternal mortality rates apart from the high incidence of common diseases.
+Child marriage, child labor and child trafficking are a recurrent problem in this region.

-- To undertake direct action programme for the deprived children through educational and health support.
+- To undertake programs for the deprived children through education and health support.

-- To strengthen the CBOs, i.e. Village Development Committees, mahila mandals and adolescent groups to mobilize the community.
+- To strengthen the community based organisation (CBO), i.e. Village Development Committees, mahila mandals and adolescent groups to mobilize the community.

 - To facilitate the reactivation of government machinery through lobbying and advocacy.